Mosquito Control Around Homes and in Communities

 - Avoid spraying when bees and other pollinators are actively foraging (visiting flowers).
 Spray early in the morning or later in the evening.

 - Before applying any pesticides in your yard (or having them applied for you) be sure that you look at what is on the other side of your fence, property line, or wherever you are spraying.
-Are there pets or children in the yard?
+Are there children or pets (and their water/food bowls) in the yard?
 Does your neighbor have any bee hives, a fish pond, or a vegetable garden?
 Many of the pesticides used to treat yards are not intended to be sprayed on edible plants.

 You can also treat mosquito larvae; however, treating large bodies of water or numerous small artificial breeding sites can be difficult and expensive, particularly for an individual property owner.
 Control programs targeting mosquito larvae are best left to trained individuals in county or local government agencies.
 Most of these chemicals are not selective and some may even harm beneficial insects and other non-target organisms.
 Furthermore, use of these chemicals will provide only temporary reduction in mosquito populations.
 Modifying or eliminating breeding sites is the long-term solution to severe mosquito problems.